BlessingLonge/MyPortfolio/README.md

 ## 🌱 Currently Learning

 - Power Query & Macros for Excel automation
 - R for Data Analysis
+- DAX on Power BI
 - Git & GitHub for project collaboration and version control

 ---